lemlac/mulem/docs/reference.md

     apiFetch(callback)
 ```

 But you can't inline the function directly like you can in other languages.
-You need some way to exit out of the block, and `end` is the answer to that.
-That's the signal to make the switch from block mode back to inline mode. **`end` always closes the nearest open block that cannot be closed by indentation.**
+You need some way switch between signficant whitespace for *block mode* and insignificant whitespace for *inline mode.* Mulang's solution is the `do`/`end` pattern.
+That's the signal to make the switch between block mode and inline mode. **`end` always closes the nearest `do`.** The two keywords are semantically linked.

 ```
 doThing() =
-    apiFetch(fn(result) =
+    apiFetch(do fn(result) =
         if result > 0:
             print("Success! {result}")
         else: